Mithlonde/Mithlonde/blog/tunneling.md

 https://www.youtube.com/watch?v=DM1B8S80EvQ

 We need:
-- Linogo proxy file for our kali machine
+- Ligolo proxy file for our kali machine
-- Linogo agent file for our pivot/jump host (download this to target) -> Precompiled binaries (Windows/Linux/macOS) are available on the [Release page](https://github.com/nicocha30/ligolo-ng/releases). use `tar xzg file.tar.gz`
+- Ligolo agent file for our pivot/jump host (download this to target) -> Precompiled binaries (Windows/Linux/macOS) are available on the [Release page](https://github.com/nicocha30/ligolo-ng/releases). use `tar xzg file.tar.gz`